Advanced Television

 By Chris Forrester

-Globalstar’s shares surged on the news to an 18-year ‘high’, driven by its valuable L-band spectrum and existing infrastructure.
+Globalstar’s shares surged on the news to an 18-year high, driven by its valuable L-band spectrum and existing infrastructure.

 This move by Amazon would indicate that satellite-based broadband would see two vigorous competitors with its Leo 3,200-craft system competing with Elon Musk’s Starlink.
-There are other players in the market, not least the likes of Canada-based Telesat and its Lightspeed constellation.
+There are other significant players in the market, not least the likes of Canada-based Telesat and its Lightspeed constellation.

 Categories: Articles, Broadband, Business, M&A, Satellite